jonathanccardoso/jonathanccardoso/README.md

 <p> Who likes to learn and share knowledge! a technology enthusiast.</p>

-- 🚀 Software Engineer | Front End Developer.
+- 🚀 Software Engineer | Front-End Developer.

 - 💻 Content Creator at [Medium](https://medium.com/jonathanccardoso) and [Dev.to](https://dev.to/jonathanccardoso).